 Call 561-272-0800

-Behavioral Addiction: Definition, Risk Factors, Types and Treatment Options
+Behavioral Addiction: Definition, Signs, Risk Factors, Types and Treatment Options

 Behavioral addiction refers to patterns of behavior that become excessive, leading to negative consequences in various areas of life.
 Symptoms of behavioral addiction can include an inability to control the behavior, preoccupation with engaging in the behavior, and continued engagement despite adverse effects.